torbsd/torbsd.github.io/materials/flier-bsd.md

 The __Tor BSD Diversity Project (TDP)__ is an initiative seeking to extend the use of the BSD Unix operating systems in the Tor public anonymity network.

 The Tor Project continues to play a critical role in anonymity and privacy solutions.
 With increasing surveillance and censorship, Tor is a vital tool, and the project has grown by leaps-and-bounds since originating with the US Naval Labs in the 1990’s.
-Hundreds of thousands rely on Tor’s in a world filled with threats to anonymity and privacy.
+Hundreds of thousands rely on Tor in a world filled with threats to anonymity and privacy.

 While recognizing that the Tor Project is dynamic open source project with a vibrant community, we are also concerned with the overwhelming GNU/Linux monoculture that is an Achilles’ Heel.
 Monocultures in nature are dangerous, as vulnerabilities are held in common across a broad spectrum.
 Diversity means single vulnerabilities are less likely to harm the entire ecosystem.
 In a global anonymity network, monocultures are potentially disastrous.
 A single kernel vulnerability in GNU/Linux impacting Tor relays could be devastating.
 We want to see a stronger Tor network, and we believe one critical ingredient for that is operating system diversity.